csterritt/fiber-basic-auth/README.md

 Second, the codes expire in twenty minutes.
 You can change this duration by setting the `CodeExpireTimeInSeconds` value in `constants.constants.go`.

-Third, there is no check that someone is just trying *every possible code*.
-Really, it should fail hard (i.e., get rid of the current code and make you try again) if you fail to enter the code properly some small number of times (like, three).
-No, really, someone will write a bot to try all 900,000 different codes.
-Right now, that would work (eventually).
+Third, to prevent someone trying *every possible code*, the user will get a failure if they enter a wrong code more than three times.
+You can change the failure  count by setting the `WrongCodeFailureCount` value in `constants.constants.go`.

 Fourth, search the source for the phrase `PRODUCTION:`.
 You'll find a number of places where it's *extremely highly recommended* that you take some particular action.
 Do what